 Fighting any new large developments in Cheddar Valley

-We have all had enough of new housing estates in Cheddar and Axbridge and we have taken the fight to the planners, alongside the parish and town councils.
+We have all had enough of new housing estates in Cheddar and Axbridge and time and again we have taken the fight to the planners, alongside the parish and town councils.
 We firmly believe that our uniquely beautiful countryside should not become more urban sprawl, as has happened elsewhere.

-We want to end the developers' goldrush that seeks to join Axbridge and Cheddar together.
+We will fight that every step of the way and seek to end the developers' goldrush that seeks to join Axbridge and Cheddar together.

-Once the Upper New Road (Cheddar) and Houlgate Way (Axbridge) developments are built, we argue that there is no need for more large developments.
+With hundreds of new homes in the Upper New Road (Cheddar) and Lavender Rise (Axbridge) developments, we argue that there is no need for more large developments.
 Apart from anything else, building hundreds of new homes adds to congestion and puts pressure on local services and amenities.

 There is room for small, infill developments and the use of brownfield to consider on a case-by-case basis, but no more building is needed on the greenbelt.